bonomani/devmon/docs/TEMPLATES.md

 - `SUM` : Sum of the values

 ### SUBSTR transform
-The substr transform extracts a portion of text, It requires specifying an `OID`, `a starting position` (zero-based), and optionally, `a length` value.
+The substr transform extracts a portion of text
+This transform requires:
+- an `OID`,
+- `a starting position` (zero-based)
+- `a length` value (optional).
 If no `length` is provided, substr copies until the end of the string.

 Example:
 **systemName** contains `Cisco master switch`